|

 Defense strategies worth exploring include:

-• Whether the stop or boarding was legally justified
+- Whether probable cause existed for the stop or boarding

 Documentation matters.
 Photos of water conditions, GPS navigation data, passenger witness statements, and any onboard video footage are worth preserving quickly before they’re lost or deleted.